RedHatGov/fips-compliant-vault/README.md

     14:54:56,904 INFO  [org.jboss.security.fips.plugins.FIPSCompliantVault] (Controller Boot Thread) FIPS compliant password vault successfully initialized

-Status 2015-08-06
+Status 2015-09-21
 -----------------

-The vault is working and correctly masking/unmasking sensitive strings with EAP 6.3.
-This has been confirmed to work on fully patched RHEL 6.5 through 6.7 guest virtual machines and EAP 6.3.
+The vault is working and correctly masking/unmasking sensitive strings with EAP 6.4.
+This has been confirmed to work on fully patched RHEL 6.5 through 6.7 guest virtual machines and EAP 6.4.

-The software is failing to start on EAP 6.4 and further investigation is required as to why.

 The fips-vault.sh script that is used to populate entries into the vault could definitely be improved to be more user friendly and